ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ##### callset_id

-* The identifier ("callset.id") of the callset this variant is part of.
+* * The identifier ("callset.id") of the callset this variant is part of.
+* Optional, if another provenance method is provided (e.g. if variants are nested with the parental object as in a Phenopacket)

 * example:

 ```